adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   // optional
   get relatedQueryParameters() {
-    // Yup object which defines middleware related req.query parameters, allows to validate and get those parameters in req.appInfo.query relative to the route in which the middleware is declared return yup.object().shape({
+    // A Yup object that defines middleware-related `req.query` parameters.
+It allows you to validate and get those parameters in `req.appInfo.query` relative to the route in which the middleware is declared. return yup.object().shape({
       limit: yup.number(), // For example
     });